brightlabscomau/craftcommerce-securepay/INSTALLATION.md

 ## Support

--   **Plugin Issues**: For bugs or feature requests related to this plugin, please open an issue on the [GitHub repository](https://github.com/brightlabs/craft-securepay/issues).
+-   **Plugin Issues**: For bugs or feature requests related to this plugin, please open an issue on the [Bitbucket repository](https://bitbucket.org/bright-labs/craftcommerce-securepay/issues).
 -   **SecurePay Account Support**: For issues with your SecurePay account, API credentials, or the SecurePay service itself, please contact SecurePay support directly.

 ## Features Status